 Monty Python’s John Cleese has a funny 1 minute video on stupidity that’s to the point.
 We’ve probably all seen what he’s talking about, in countless examples.
 Watch it and catch me on the other side, down below:

 Learning of the Dunning-Kruger effect and the research done to explore it, brought me back to my work in caring for critically ill neurological patients.
 Teaching around the world showed me that it’s possible to create effectively-head-injured people through relational trauma and cultural institutions that systematically stupefy.

 As I was also recovering my own health in surprising ways, I also began to see “health, intellectual function, relational dynamics, economic competence and the freedom to live the life we love” as a coherent expression of underlying, living structures.
 I began to appreciate how profoundly and destructively people were being effected by the “culture” globally and in all aspects of their experience.
+I had experienced my own brain fog clearing after years of ill health, followed by levels of clarity and focus I could not have conceived of prior.
 I also saw how easily those trends could be reversed, if only the individual would act in their own favor.